Guild Mortgage Review | Mortgage Lenders

 - In 2012, the lender agreed to pay a civil penalty of $2,500 to the state of Montana.

-Finally, in 2020, Guild Mortgage paid a settlement of 24.9 million to the United States for failing to follow FHA lending guidelines, knowingly approving risky loans and collecting Federal Mortgage insurance when said loans defaulted.
+Finally, in 2020, Guild Mortgage paid a settlement of $24.9 million to the United States for failing to follow FHA lending guidelines, knowingly approving risky loans and collecting FHA mortgage insurance when said loans defaulted.